jsultan/Project-Portfolio/README.md

 ### Classifier Boundary Visualizations Using Kernel PCA
 [Jupyter Notebook](https://github.com/jsultan/Project-Portfolio/blob/master/Visualizing%20Classifier%20Boundaries%20using%20Kernal%20PCA/cancer.ipynb)

 This Jupyter notebook will analyze different PCA methods as well as how boundaries are created by different types of classifiers on a dataset describing cancerous tumors.
-This readMe will be kept short as the notebook goes into further detail.
-Enjoy!
+A combination of both parametric and non-parametric methods will be used including: Logistic Regression, Naieve Bayes, K-Nearest Neighbor, Random Forest, and Support Vector Machines (using three different kernels)

 <p align="center">
 <img src = "https://github.com/jsultan/Project-Portfolio/blob/master/Visualizing%20Classifier%20Boundaries%20using%20Kernal%20PCA/KernelPCA.png" width="500" align = "center" >